The reason for the Crimean War. Crimean War

 Assessment of the political situation in the region for the Russian Empire

-1. With the support of Russia, Greece gains independence (1830).
+1. With Russian support, Greece gains independence (1830).

 2. Russia receives the right to freely use the Black Sea straits.